BrianLevin/Template-Engine-Employee-Summery/README.md

 ## Libraries and Framework
-Javascript
-Node.js
-NPM
-Inquirer
-Jest
-FS
-Path

-## Switch to another file
-Process:
+Javascript,

+Node.js,

+NPM,

+Inquirer,

+Jest,

+FS,

+Path,

+## Process

-Used pre written Html and  Javascript for the pre written to get started.
+I Used pre written Html and  Javascript   to get started.
-Created the different employee classes
+I then created the different employee classes.
-Downloaded the npm package
+ I Downloaded the npm package.
-Created functions to  run each constructor class called in the inquirer.
+I Created functions to  run each constructor class called in the inquirer.
-.
-Rendered each constructor class information  which was created in the inquirer into an  html page.
+I  Rendered each constructor class information  which was created in the inquirer into an  html page.